jtanaeki/RideXpress/README.md

 7. Click Close.

 ### Deploying Locally
 Please read, [Deploy an app to a folder using Visual Studio](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-local-folder?view=vs-2019), for step-by-step instructions on publishing the application to a local folder.
-Remmber to connect with SQL Server.
+Remember to connect with SQL Server.

 ### Sample Page
 ![Image of Sample Page](https://user-images.githubusercontent.com/55217672/111885538-d36e6e80-899e-11eb-9a21-50889e8c1c5b.png)